Apple Hand Pies

 So, this recipe is extra special, and just for you my friends!

-Why chill the dough?
-It’s the same reason people suggest chilling cut out sugar cookie dough before baking – to help the dough maintain it’s shape and not spread as much while baking.
-You want the fat (butter) to be firm when it goes into the oven because the quick melting of the butter creates the signurate flaky crust.
+It’s the same reason people suggest chilling cut out sugar cookie dough before baking – to help the dough maintain its shape and not spread as much while baking.
+You want the fat (butter) to be firm when it goes into the oven because the quick melting of the butter creates the signature flaky crust.

 But instead of chilling the dough in a ball right after making it, I found it best to chill the dough after the little pies are formed.
 Assemble the pies with filling and crimp the edges, then place them on a silicone lined baking sheet and refrigerate for 30 minutes before baking.
 When the time is up, pop the whole baking sheet in the oven!